goodyduru/goodyduru.github.io/_posts/2022-07-18-practical-oauth-part-two.md

 The provider I used for this post (Github) does not need a port number during registration, but you can include it during the **User Authorization** step.
 This flexible port number requirement is dependent on the OAuth service you choose.
 When building an OAuth service, I recommend you have a flexible port number requirement to ease port number choice for apps that use your service.

 ### User Authorization
 Your app selects a port number to use.
 This port number can be a constant variable or selected on the fly.
 If your OAuth provider allows flexible port numbers on authorization, I recommend you select a random port number.
-In python, one way to do this is:
+In Python, one way to do this is:

 ```python
     import socket